Aircraft in fiction: Bell 47

 The 1950s syndicated American television series Whirlybirds, produced by Desilu Studios, starred a pair of Bell 47 helicopters.
 The association with Whirlybirds continues to be used to promote helicopters and the Bell 47 in particular.
 A Bell 47 was also one of the 'stars' of the Australian television series Skippy the Bush Kangaroo.

-In the opening scenes of Federico Fellini's 1960 comedy-drama film La Dolce Vita a Bell 47 transports a statue of Christ across the city of Rome.
-A second Bell 47 in pursuit contains the reporter Marcello Rubini (Marcello Mastroianni) and his sidekick Papparazo.

-A Bell 47J equipped with floats was used in the 1965 James Bond film Thunderball.
-The helicopter lands on the water as Bond searches for an Avro Vulcan bomber that has gone missing.

 A Bell 47G3B-1 was used as the "Batcopter" in the 1966 Batman film.
 This airframe had previously appeared in Lassie Come Home.

 A Bell 47 depicted a supposed German helicopter in the 1968 action film Where Eagles Dare.
 Although experimental German helicopter types did exist in this time period, the Focke-Achgelis Fa 223 was a larger, twin-rotor machine, which was used on only a limited basis.

 The Bell 47, in its military configuration as a H-13 Sioux regularly appeared in the M*A*S*H film (1970) and television series (1972-1983).

-In the 1979 Norman Jewison film ...And Justice For All, the main characters go for a ride in a Bell 47G-2 that ends up ditching in Baltimore's Inner Harbor when it runs out of fuel.